qpdf/qpdf/manual/cli.rst

    ``file``, override the input file name as the prefix for stream data files.
 Whatever is given here will be appended with :samp:`-{nnn}` to create the name of the file that will contain the data for the stream stream in object :samp:`{nnn}`.
+This option only applies when used with :qpdf:ref:`--json-output`.

+.. qpdf:option:: --json-output=version

+   .. help: serialize to JSON

+      The output file will be qpdf JSON format at the given version.
+      Only version 2 is supported.
+See also --json-stream-data and --json-stream-prefix

+   The output file will be qpdf JSON format at the given version.
+Only version 2 is supported.
+See also :qpdf:ref:`--json-stream-data` and :qpdf:ref:`--json-stream-prefix`.

-.. qpdf:option:: --create-from-json=qpdf-json-file
+.. qpdf:option:: --json-input

-   .. help: create PDF from qpdf JSON
+   .. help: input file is qpdf JSON

-      Create a PDF file from the prior output of qpdf --json.
+      Treat the input file as a JSON file in qpdf JSON format as written by qpdf --json-output.
 See the "QPDF JSON Format" section of the manual for information about how to use this option.

-   This option creates a PDF file from the previous output of ``qpdf --json`` that includes stream data and information about all objects.
+   Treat the input file as a JSON file in qpdf JSON format as written by ``qpdf --json-output``.
+The input file must be complete and include all stream data.
 For information about converting between PDF and JSON, please see :ref:`qpdf-json`.

 .. qpdf:option:: --update-from-json=qpdf-json-file